 These five cities help explain why homicide rates are down across the U.S.

 For this investigation, The Post analyzed data from 52 large police departments and visited five cities to examine a sharp decline in homicide rates.
 The multimedia-rich presentation was the result of strong early collaboration between The Post’s national, data, graphics, photo and design teams.
-As one of the primary editors, I shaped narrative priorities and co-edited the story and graphics, with a particular emphasis on illustrating the data clearly for readers.
+As one of the co-editors, I shaped narrative priorities and edited the introduction and graphics.
+I ensured that the top of the story and graphics led with clear, investigative findings.
+Furthermore, I guided the lead reporter, data reporter and graphics reporter through storyboards and refinements to the scrolling opening sequence.

 Cartel RX